wirc-sjsu/firebench/docs/how_to/review_weather_station_qc.md

 session snapshot.
 The Python file records decisions but does not apply them by itself.

 **Export Script** writes a standalone processing script for a Synoptic JSON source.
-The script normalizes ISO timestamps to UTC, removes rows that duplicate both timestamp and every sensor value, standardizes the JSON into a new FireBench HDF5 file, omits skip-listed stations, and sets selected floating-point record ranges to NaN.
+The script interprets ISO timestamp clock values as UTC, removes rows that duplicate both timestamp and every sensor value, standardizes the JSON into a new FireBench HDF5 file, omits skip-listed stations, and sets selected floating-point record ranges to NaN.
 Its JSON and output paths are the values entered in the export dialog; review them before running the script.
 The script creates or replaces its output, not the HDF5 currently open in the GUI.

 **Export cleaned H5** makes a copy of the currently open HDF5, deletes skip-listed station groups,